 Obviously you will want to choose a container that will be large enough to accommodate whatever you’re growing without stunting its growth, so do your research and know how large your plant will get (and how much space its roots will need) before choosing a container.

-Our personal favourite is the standard 5-gallon plastic bucket.
+Our personal favorite is the standard 5-gallon plastic bucket.
 We buy ours from our local hardware store for around $5.00 a bucket.
 We then drill holes in the bottom to ensure proper drainage (usually about half a dozen half-inch large holes will do the trick), and fill with potting soil mixed with a little compost or fertilizer.

 Plastic containers in general tend to be among the cheapest, however they also retain more water which can cause problems if you’re trying to grow in a wet climate.
 Likewise, black plastic absorbs heat, which can cause plants to overheat in the extremely hot summer months.
 But you can work around these issues by moving plants out of direct sunlight if it gets too hot and being careful not to overwater or moving plants under cover if you get an excessive amount of rain.